Representing Individuals in Interviews: The UK Perspective

 The employee’s duty to co-operate with the investigation is not akin to a statutory compulsion.
 Equally, however, employees cannot sensibly attend the interview and then elect not to answer certain questions on the basis that they will incriminate themselves.
 Electing to answer some questions but not others is overwhelmingly likely to lead to the same result as refusing to attend the interview, namely suspension or summary dismissal.

 If by co-operating and answering all questions the employee self-incriminates or admits to regulatory breaches, the interview is unlikely to serve his or her best interests.
 Not only is the employee likely to be dismissed or suspended given the nature of the admissions (the same outcome that would have occurred had he or she refused to attend the interview), but the corporate will obtain a damaging interview record which could be handed over, and used, in a law enforcement investigation.
 While the recent Court of Appeal judgment in Director of the SFO v.
 ENRC clarifies the circumstances in which an interview record may be protected by litigation privilege, the corporate may choose to waive privilege as a hallmark of its co-operation.
-The interviewee must therefore be advised that he or she should only proceed with the interview if prepared to accept the real risk that a law enforcement body will ultimately review an audio recording or transcript of it, and potentially make important decisions about his or her status in any future criminal or regulatory investigation based on the answers given in the interview.
+The interviewee must therefore be advised that he or she should only proceed with the interview if prepared to accept the real risk that a law enforcement body will ultimately review a lawyer’s note or memorandum of the interview, and potentially make important decisions about his or her status in any future criminal or regulatory investigation based on the answers given in the interview.

 Whether the record of an interview in an internal investigation constitutes admissible evidence against the employee in legal proceedings has not been explored in any case law.
 However, there are analogous cases which suggest that, as long as warnings akin to Upjohn warnings are delivered at the commencement of the interview, the interview record would probably be admissible in criminal proceedings.